poliastro/poliastro/docs/source/getting_started.rst

   ========= 738 passed, 3 skipped, 5 xfailed, 1 xpassed, 13 warnings in 392.12 seconds ==========
   $

-If for some reason any test fails, please report it in the `issue tracker`_.
+If for some reason any test fails, please report it with details of your environment in the `issue tracker`_.

 .. _`issue tracker`: https://github.com/poliastro/poliastro/issues